 When your dog’s body recognizes an allergen, it releases histamines.
 Histamines trigger inflammation, redness and irritation.
 Quercetin (a bioflavonoid) contains antihistamine compounds that can stop this problem.
 Research shows that quercetin can turn off histamine production.
 It can also stop the production of inflammatory molecules and prevent itching.
 It works so well that it’s the nickname “Nature’s Benadryl.”

 Some fruit and vegetables contain quercetin.
 You can add these to your dog’s diet:

-You can also give a quercetin supplement.
-Buy a quercetin supplement for humans.
+You can also give a dog supplement with quercetin.
+Or buy a quercetin supplement for humans.
 Assume the dosing recommendation is for a 150 lb human and adjust for your dog’s weight.

 Caution: Don’t use quercetin supplements long-term.
 Only give it for as long as is necessary.
 Do not give quercetin to dogs with kidney disease.

 Other Tips To Deal With Environmental Allergies In Dogs

 You can also make some lifestyle changes to help your dog with environmental allergies …